vlesia/home-accounting-app/README.md

 ## Overview

 A web application for managing personal finances and tracking expenses.
-Built with Angular 17+, standalone components, Angular Material, SCSS, and RxJS.
+Built with Angular 18.2.0 , standalone components, Angular Material, SCSS, and RxJS.
 Designed for desktop users with a clean and modern interface.

 ## Demo

-Check out the [DEMO]() to see the project in action!
+Check out the [DEMO](https://home-accounting-app.vercel.app) to see the project in action!

 ## Features